Richlands High School (Richlands, Virginia): Traditions

 The School has a longstanding tradition of "Blue News" wherein the school's seniors write a news report each week.
 The tradition recently switched to a YouTube Channel.

 Marching band

 The Richlands High School Blue Tornado Band has won many awards including overall best band at the AT&T Cotton Bowl and 14 time Virginia Honor Band titles.
 The Band has also participated in 2 of Macy's Thanksgiving Day Parade in New York City and the Inaugural Parades of multiple Virginia Governors.

 Yearbook

 The Tornado yearbook has won several honors in past years.
 The 2009 "Taking the World by Storm" book won a first place VHSL Award and Taylor Publishing National Yearbook Honorable Mention.
 The 2010 "Notorious" book also won a first place VHSL Award.

 Scholastic Bowl

-The 2021-22 Richlands High School Scholastic Bowl team coached by Christopher Hale finished third in the state competition, their best performance to date.
+The 2021-22 Richlands High School Scholastic Bowl team coached by Christopher Hale finished third in the state competition, their second best performance to date.

+The 2022-23 Richlands High School Scholastic Bowl team coached by Christopher Hale finished second in the state competition, their best performance to date.